 The Harvard-Radcliffe Orchestra is America's oldest and Harvard's premier symphony orchestra.
 Student-led and professionally conducted, the HRO is a welcoming community for students who wish to continue playing classical music in college.

 Harvard RAZA is the oldest Latinx organization on campus.
-We define our Mexican and Latinx roots in the American political and social context, identify ourselves as Chicanx; asserting our individuality, we also declare our conviction that we are unique and distinct as a group and a people.
+We define our Mexican and Latinx roots in the American political and social context, identify ourselves as Chicanx, and assert our individuality by declaring our conviction that we are unique and distinct as a group and a people.
 From this collective realization, our aspirations originate.
 We also have a Ballet Folklorico group that performs throughout the year.

 Harvard South Asian Association

 Since 1986, the Harvard South Asian Association has been bringing the Harvard community closer to South Asia and its Diaspora.
 The SAA produces Ghungroo, an annual celebration of South Asian performing arts, among many other cultural events.

 The Harvard Undergraduate Filmmakers' Association helps student filmmakers develop stories and produce short films.
 For 2020-21, HUFA is running an online forum for screenwriters to share ideas and peer edit.

 The Harvard Undergraduate Songwriters' Collective is a community of student songwriters of all experience levels who love to share their songs and grow as musicians.
 Join us here!

 As the ever-present and never-failing supporters of Harvard athletics, the Harvard University Band has brought school spirit to the stands and the gridiron of Soldiers Field as well as the internet servers of our remote university community since 1919!
 The Band's traditions, unique style, energy, music, and humor have represented and sustained the Crimson community for over 100 years, and we will strive to be all the more inclusive, witty, joy-filled, and fun for the next 100+ years to come!